 The registration period for all examinations at EUR starts 26 working days before the written examination and ends 5 working days before the examination.
 The day on which the examination is scheduled to take place is not included when calculating the registration period.
 It is possible to register on any given day until 23:59.
 After this period has passed, you can also complete a late registration at ESSC (6 to 2 days before the exam).
 After that period has also passed, students at some faculties can also complete a late registration at their faculty.

 Example standard registration period

 For almost all standard written exams (and resits) at EUR, you can only register for examinations via Osiris Student within the stipulated registration period.
 Once you have done this, you will always receive an email stating that your examination registration has been confirmed by the university.
 Please keep this email until your result has been published in Osiris.
 If you do not receive a confirmation email, you should assume that you have not been registered for the examination.

-There are exceptions to this rule.
-Please refer to the table below.
+There are exceptions to this rule, see below.